 During my final season at West Point, Chris Spatola was the team's starting point guard.

 It was a pleasure to watch him and Coach Pat Harris get the most out of their team.
+Legendary Author John Feinstein even chronicled that Patriot League season in his book, The Last Amateurs

 Today Spatola works as a television college basketball analyst, as well as in numerous roles connected to Duke University's basketball program.
 It has been fun watching his career from afar, and following his thoughts on Twitter.
+Follow his work here if you have a chance.

 He is a fine product of the United States Military Academy, and a terrific reminder of my exciting seasons calling games for Army Hoops.